 Growing avocados as houseplants is child's play.
 Literally.
 What kid hasn't suspended an avocado seed over a glass of water in their class or as a home project, just to see what would happen?
 There's a reason we do this: it's fun, and it works.
 And although they are less exotic than they used to be, avocados still have those wonderful and imposing stones that, given enough time, will sprout into true avocado seedlings.
 And if you have enough patience, your seedling will eventually turn into an attractive little houseplant.
-True, it's unlikely your tree will every bear fruit (unless you have about ten years), and even if it does, the fruit from the child most likely won't resemble the original, but it's still a good time.
+True, it's unlikely your tree will ever bear fruit (unless you have about ten years), and even if it does, the fruit from the child most likely won't resemble the original.

 - Light: Like bananas, avocado plants thrive in full sun.
 If you're starting from a seed, the seed can be kept on a bright windowsill until roots form, and the first leaves emerge.

 - Water: Avocado plants should be kept continuously moist, but adequate drainage is essential.
 Watch for leaf yellowing, which is a sign of too much water.
 Also, be careful to flush fertilizer salts from the soil.

 - Temperature: Avocado prefer warm growing seasons, but can take winter temperatures down to 50˚F, when growth will slow.

 - Soil: A rich, fast-draining mix is ideal.